-One of the most colorful and fun celebrations in Italy is undoubtedly the Carnival.
+One of the most colorful and fun celebrations in Italy is undoubtedly the Carnival (Carnevale).
 Carnival is a festival of Christian and Catholic origins, but with more ancient pagan origins.
 Usually the Carnival party falls between February and March, it depends on the date of Easter.

 However, celebration dates vary as there is a difference between the Roman rite and the Ambrosian rite.